aswatisrl/vidi-mqtt-driver/README.md

 CoAP (Constrained Application Protocol) is a lightweight, RESTful communication protocol specifically designed for constrained devices and networks in the Internet of Things (IoT).
 It enables simple, efficient, and resource-friendly communication between devices with limited processing power, memory, and battery life, operating over lossy and low-bandwidth networks such as NB-IoT or LTE-M. CoAP typically runs over UDP (User Datagram Protocol) instead of TCP, minimizing resource usage while providing faster communication.

 ### MQTT
 MQTT (Message Queuing Telemetry Transport) is a lightweight, publish-subscribe-based messaging protocol.
-The publish-subscribe pattern enables to decouple components and to scale efficiently.
+The publish-subscribe pattern enables components to be decoupled and scale efficiently.

 # Installation